UniHD-CEG/mekong-cuda/README.md

 # Application configuration

 Applications compiled with Mekong generally do not require configuration.
-However, there are some environmental variables that influence the behaviour of the mekong system, and therefore the application, at runtime.
+However, there are some environment variables that influence the behavior of the mekong system, and therefore the application, at runtime.

 - `CUDA_VISIBLE_DEVICES`.
 Although not directly used by Mekong directly, this variable determines the set of visible (= utilized) GPUs.
 Valid values are comma separated lists of GPU indices starting at `0`.
-E.g. to only enable the first for available GPUs, use `CUDA_VISIBLE_DEVICES=0,1,2,3`.
+E.g. to only enable the first four available GPUs, use `CUDA_VISIBLE_DEVICES=0,1,2,3`.
 - `MELOGLEVEL`.
 Set to numbers `0` to `8` to enable logging.
-Currently only the log levels `3` through `7` are in used.
-Higher numbers correspond with more detailed, verbose logging.
+Currently only log levels `3` through `7` are in use.
+Higher numbers correspond to more detailed, verbose logging.
 - `MEUNSAFE`.
-Mekong defaults to the conservative approach to create internal copies of host buffers to avoid WAR conflicts between the time of a `cudaMemcpy` and a kernel launch.
+Mekong defaults to the conservative approach of creating internal copies of host buffers to avoid WAR conflicts between the time of `cudaMemcpy`s and kernel launches.
   If there are guaranteed no writes to the host buffer during this time, unsafe mode might be enabled to improve performance.
 Enable with `MEUNSAFE=yes`.